 Some officials have attributed the spike in injuries to the construction boom, speculating that a greater number of worksites means that more injuries will occur.
 However, one city councilman observed that, in an effort to get projects built while demand is high, some contractors and building managers may be cutting corners in regards to necessary safety precautions, putting their workers at risk.
 Already, families of the victim of one recent accident have secured an attorney and filed suit for the wrongful death of their loved one resulting from substandard safety conditions.

 Some of the most recent accidents have had similar qualities.
 This means that building managers had noticed that certain conditions were dangerous, but nevertheless did not learn from recent tragedies and take safety measures to prevent similar accidents on their own worksites.
 City officials have begun considering different ways to penalize contractors who do not take their employees’ well-being seriously.
 One idea has been to refuse to give building permits to companies that have received multiple citations for safety violations without showing some effort to make their sites safer.

-If you’ve been the victim of injuries due to working on an unsafe construction site, contact experienced Hudson Valley attorneys at Basch & Keegan for a consultation on your possible construction accident lawsuit, at (845) 251-4545.
+If you’ve been the victim of injuries due to working on an unsafe construction site, contact experienced Kingston attorneys at Basch & Keegan for a consultation on your possible construction accident lawsuit, at (845) 251-4545.